 No Identified Stakeholder Involvement in the project Interest Influence

-Management Authority (REMA) - Providing clarifications on land tenancy schemes (freehold or leasehold),

-Rwanda Development resettlement arrangements, identifying and

-Board (RDB) availing the land on which resettlement is to

-Doard (KDD) be established especially in Kigali

-Strengthening where resettlement exercise

-might be done for few households;

-- Mobilizing the public to participate in
+participate in the management and

-the management and protection of natural
+protection of natural resources.

-resources.

-- Review and sign off of all
+3 Local - Review and sign off of all High High

-documentation (e.g. PAPs files for
+Government documentation (e.g. PAPs files for

-compensation, grievance forms, consultation
+s compensation, grievance forms,

-plans);
+Administrati consultation plans);

-- Participation in the different
+on - Participation in the different

-consultation meetings that will be held;
+consultation meetings that will be

+held.

 - Participate in the census activities for

-Local Governments Administration the PAPs affected assets;
+the PAPs affected assets.

-3 - Compensation of PAPs assets using High High
+- Compensation of PAPs assets using

-Government funds;
+Government funds.

-- Following up and participate in
+- Following up and participate in resolving

-resolving issues raised within the elected
+issues raised within the elected Grievance

-Grievance committees;
+committees.

 - Informing and engaging citizens,

 - Ensuring availability of district officers

-- Ensure that the public is fully involved and
+- Ensure that the public is fully

-consulted in the ESIA process
+involved and consulted in the ESIA

+process.

-Rwanda Land and - RLMUA through its department of
+4 Rwanda - RLMUA through its department of

-4 Management Use land administration and mapping is the organ Moderate Moderate
+Land and land administration and mapping is the

-Authority responsible for overall management and
+Managemen organ responsible for overall management

-No Identified Stakeholder Involvement in the project Interest Influence coordination of all activities related to land administration, land use planning and management in Rwanda.
-The role of RLMUA in RAP process is to advise on matters related to land ownership and expropriation.
-District land bureau in close collaboration with project staff will check and approve surveys, various maps and approve land surveys carried out during valuation exercise.
-5 Institute of Real Property Valuers (IRPV) Proposes regulations, guidelines and standards for valuation while the function of approval lies with the Council; Play a revision role for any PAP likely to be dissatisfied with a real property valuation; Selection of other certified Valuer who shall decide other valuation methods to be used in case of misunderstanding on the used valuation methodology.
-Moderate Moderate 6 Ministry of Finance and Economic Planning (MINECOFIN) The Ministry of Finance and Economic Planning (MINECOFIN) co-ordinates functions of finance and planning and development cooperation.
-The MINECOFI will: Lead financial negotiation with World Bank and on project timelines, starting and closure.
-Disbursing the funds according to priorities.
-High High

-No Identified Stakeholder Involvement in the project Interest Influence 7 Local Community Mobilize internal and external resources (i.e., tax.
-On-tax, social security contributions, grants, loans, etc.) Contribute to increase the productivity of the economy, employment opportunities, the investment climate, and the quality of public investments; Achieve the highest international standards in Public Finance Management (PFM) in order to ensure an accountable use of resources; Attend to the process of payment of the project affected parties.
-The local community is interested because of the following; Local communities will be negatively impacted by project activities during implementation as some of the them will experience the temporary land acquisition and their crops and trees will be affected.
-The community will benefit also positively from this project through improved lighting and hence creation of the new job based on electrification of the rural area and the service received from the public will be increased; Local communities will be useful agents in collection of data that High High
+t Use and coordination of all activities related to

+Authority land administration, land use planning and

+management in Rwanda.
+Moderate Moderate

+- The role of RLMUA in RAP

+process is to advise on matters related to

+land ownership and expropriation.

+- District land bureau in close

+collaboration with project staff will

+I 1 Do co 27

+No Identified Stable Involvement in the project Interest Influence

+Stakeholder

+check and approve surveys, various

+maps and approve land surveys

+carried out during valuation exercise.

+5 Institute of - Proposes regulations, guidelines Moderate Moderate

+Real and standards for valuation while the

+Property function of approval lies with the Council.

+Valuers - Play a revision role for any PAP

+(IRPV) likely to be dissatisfied with a real

+property valuation.

+- Selection of other certified

+Valuer who shall decide other

+valuation methods to be used in case

+of misunderstanding on the used

+valuation methodology.

+6 Ministry of - The Ministry of Finance and High High

+Finance and Economic Planning (MINECOFIN) co-

+Economic ordinates functions of finance and

+Planning planning and development cooperation.

+(MINECOF The MINECOFI will:

+IN) - Lead financial negotiation

+with World Bank and on

+project timelines, starting and

+closure.

+- Disbursing the funds

+according to priorities.

+- Mobilize internal and external

+resources (i.e., tax.
+On-tax,

+social security contributions,

+grants, loans, etc.)

+- Contribute to increase the

+productivity of the economy,

+employment opportunities, the

+No Identified Involvem ent in the project Interest Influence

+Stakeholder • •

+investment climate, and the

+quality of public investments.

+- Achieve the highest

+international standards in

+Public Finance Management

+(PFM) in order to ensure an

+accountable use of resources;

+- Attend to the process of

+payment of the project affected

+parties.

+7 Local The local of community is interested because High High

+Community of the folle owing;

+- Local communities will be

+negatively impacted by project

+activities during

+implementation as some of the

+them will experience the

+temporary land acquisition and

+their crops and trees will be

+affected.

+- The community will benefit

+also positively from this

+project through improved

+lighting and hence creation of

+the new job based on

+electrification of the rural area

+and the service received from

+the public will be increased;

+- Local communities will be

+useful agents in collection of

+data that will be vital in

+monitoring and as such they